Ankr-network/ankr-docs/README.md

 Currently, we're using the following Gitflow:

 1. Create a feature branch from the `stage` branch.
-The branch name format is `feature/<feature-name-from-Jira>`.
+Use the branch naming format described farther in this doc.
 2. Work on the documentation for the feature.
 3. When done, test your documentation deploying it to `STAGE`.
 4. When tested, create a pull request to the `stage` branch and add colleagues as reviews, at your discretion.
+Use the pull request naming format described farther in this doc.
 5. When merged, test the `stage` branch deploying it to `STAGE`.
 6. When ready, create a pull request to the `main` branch.
 7. When merged, test the `main` branch deploying it to `STAGE`.
 8. When tested, deploy the `main` branch to `PROD`.

+### Branch naming format

+* `feature` — tasks, and stories.

+* `bugfix` — bugs.

+* `hotfix` — bugs to merge to `main` directly.

+Naming examples:

+* `feature/FOOBAR-1-short-description`

+* `bugfix/FOOBAR-1-short-description`

+* `hotfix/FOOBAR-1-short-description`

+### Pull request naming format

+The common pattern for a pull request title or commit message is <type>[optional scope]: <TASK-000 description>

+Naming examples:

+* feat: FOOBAR-555 add docs for Ankr Protocol.

+* fix(Fantom staking): FOOBAR-666 fix typos.

+* chore: FOOBAR-777 update smart contract addresses for Ankr Earn.

 ## How to add a new page